harmonydata/harmonydata.github.io/content/en/item-harmonisation.md

 Here's how Harmony simplifies your work:

 * **Effortless matching:**  Upload your questionnaires and Harmony uses  cutting-edge AI  to identify  semantically equivalent items**  across different instruments.
 This eliminates the need for manual slogging through PDFs.
 * **Goodbye language barriers:**  Harmony tackles questionnaires in  multiple languages**.
-This opens doors to analyzing data from a wider range of populations.
+This opens doors to analysing data from a wider range of populations.
 * **Time is precious:**  Harmony automates a significant portion of the item harmonisation process, freeing up your valuable research time.

 ## The benefits of effective item harmonisation